gvanem/wsock-trace/README.md

  Enter the `src` sub-directory and do a *nmake -f Makefile.vc6*.
  This produces a `wsock_trace.lib` that you'll need to use to link your project(s) with.
 This lib would then trace the normal Winsock calls.
-Example above below.
+Example screen-short above or details in **Running samples** below.

 ### Usage (MSVC):